sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/06-configure-source-plugin.md

-Once you've downloaded and installed the Source++ Plugin, you will need to connect it to your Source++ Core server.
-The process is the same for self-hosted and cloud-hosted instances.
+Once you've downloaded and installed the Source++ Plugin, you will need to connect it to your Source++ Core server(s).
 The plugin itself requires at minimum a valid host.
 An API key may optionally be required if the Source++ Core server has authentication enabled.

 # Connect Source++ Plugin